Identifying your pronation type: underpronation, overpronation, or neutral pronation

 • Use gait analysis software and 3D foot scanning

-• Assess for muscle imbalances, range of motion, or joint alignment
+• Look for muscle imbalances, range of motion, or joint alignment

 • Footwear advice